py-mine/PyMine-Server/CONTRIBUTING.md

 * If a method's return type is the method's class, do `from __future__ import annotations` to fix NameErrors

 ### Docstrings
-* Docstrings should be present for classes and functions with a newline after them
+* Docstrings should be present for files, classes, and functions with a newline after them
-* Docstrings that are too long should not start on the same line as `"""`
 * Docstrings that are small enough should look like `"""Information"""`

 ### Imports